Mohamed Barakatullah Bhopali

 Mohamed Barakatullah Bhopali, known with his honorific as Maulana Barkatullah (7 July 1854 – 20 September 1927), was an Indian revolutionary from Bhopal.
 Barkatullah was born on 7 July 1854 at Itawra mohalla, Bhopal in what is today Madhya Pradesh, India.
 He fought from outside India, with fiery speeches and revolutionary writings in leading newspapers, for the independence of India.
 He did not live to see India's independence.
 He died in San Francisco in 1927 and was buried in the Old City Cemetery in Sacramento, California.
 In 1988, Bhopal University was renamed Barkatullah University in his honour.
-He was also Prime Minister of first Provisional Government of India established in Afghanistan in 1915.
+He was also Prime Minister of the first Provisional Government of India established in Afghanistan in 1915.